-Some major customers are also entitled to terminate their contracts with Vecima by giving written notice.
-If Vecima is unable to manage these risks successfully or if any of our major customers terminate their contracts with Vecima, our business, results of operations and financial condition could be materially adversely affected.
+If Vecima is unable to manage these risks successfully or if any of our major customers terminate their contracts or significant orders with Vecima, our business, results of operations and financial condition could be materially adversely affected.

 Vecima's operations depend on information technology systems, which may be disrupted or may not operate as desired.